eth-cscs/cpp-course-2024/concepts/concepts.md

 <div class="hcenter">

-It's the same keyword, but previously we were talking about `requires`-clause, now we are introducing `requires`-expression!
+Yes, it's the same keyword...but previously we were talking about `requires`-clause, now we are introducing `requires`-expression!

 ```cpp
 requires (parameter-list) {